 When you spend at least $1,000 within 3 months of opening your account, you get 10,000 Membership Rewards points.
 That’s worth up to $100 at redemption.

 Every U.S. supermarket purchase made with your Amex EveryDay Card earns 2 Membership Rewards points per $1 spent, up to an annual purchase cap of $6,000.
 Above the cap, U.S. supermarket purchases earn an unlimited 1 point per $1 spent.
 All other purchases also earn an unlimited 1 point per $1 spent.
 Note that American Express excludes big-box superstores such as Walmart and warehouse clubs such as Costco from its supermarket definition.

 Separately, the Double Membership Rewards program doubles your point earnings on most prepaid travel purchases (but not car rentals) made through American Express’s travel portal, including hotels and airfare.
 Also, when you make at least 20 purchases in a billing period, you automatically earn a 20% bonus on all points earned during the period (retroactive to the first day).

 Redeeming Membership Rewards

 You can redeem your accumulated Membership Rewards points at American Express’s Membership Rewards portal, starting at a minimum of 1,000 points.
-Redemption options include Uber and taxi rides, general merchandise, gift cards, and statement credits.
+Redemption options include general merchandise, gift cards, and statement credits.
 Point values range from $0.005 to $0.01 at redemption.
 Cash equivalents are generally worth less – for instance, statement credits work out to $0.006 per point, while Uber credits go for $0.01 per point.